 - In a mixing bowl combine flour, baking powder, sugars, lemon zest, and the melted butter.
 Mix until clumps form; set aside.

 - In a deep 9-inch pie-plate combine rhubarb, strawberries, lemon juice, sugar, cornstarch and a pinch of salt.
 Mix until incorporated.

 - Add the previously prepared topping over the fruit mixture.

-- Place the pie plate on a foil-lined baking sheet and bake the pie for 45 minutes, or until the topping is golden brown and the fruit is bubbling.
+- Place the pie plate on a foil-lined baking sheet and bake for 45 minutes, or until the topping is golden brown and the fruit is bubbly.

 - Remove from oven and let stand 8 to 10 minutes.

 Looking for more easy dessert ideas?
 Take a look at these ones: